yjjang/mongkie/docs/tutorial.rst

 .. image:: ./images/freq_to_node_size_result.png

-* Now, you will map different shape to :abbr:`linker (Not altered genes but extracted guilt-by-association)` nodes using the discrete Data-to-Visual mapping.
+* Now you will map different shape to :abbr:`linker (Not altered genes but extracted guilt-by-association)` nodes using the discrete Data-to-Visual mapping.

   1. Select the **Discrete** tab at the bottom of the **Visual Mapping** window.
   2. Choose the ``Type`` data attribute of **Nodes** to map in the drop-down list.
-  3. Expand the ``LINKER``, then various editors for visual styles will be shown.
+  3. Expand the ``LINKER``, now various editors for visual styles will be shown.
   4. In the **Shape** filed, click the ``...`` button to show up the node shape chooser.
   5. Choose the ``Diamond`` shape, and click the **OK** button.